LOIS Leasing Blog

 Use this table to assess how your current process handles each milestone type.

 LOIS is built as a total tenant lease platform - not a workaround bolted onto an accounting tool.
-For property teams, that means milestone tracking is a core function, not an afterthought.
+For property teams managing milestone risk, three features are central.

 What is the most commonly missed commercial lease milestone?